pipeforce/pipeforce.github.io/docs/guides/30_propertystore.md

 ## Delete a property

-In order to delete a property from the property store, you can use the command `property.schema.delete` which deletes the property value and all meta data that belong to this property.
+In order to delete a property from the property store, you can use the command `property.schema.delete`, which deletes the property value and all metadata that belongs to this property.

 **Be careful using this command since once deleted, the property and its value cannot be restored!**

-Whenever you change the value of a property, an event with key `property.deleted` is fired which can be used in pipelines to listen for it.
+Whenever you change the value of a property, an event with key `property.deleted` is fired, which can be used in pipelines.

 ### Documentation reference